Mike014/Mike014/README.md

 - [Simple Translator](https://github.com/Mike014/Simple-Translator) The application is a simple translator based on Django that allows users to input text in Italian and get a translation in English.
 The application uses Google Translate to perform the translation and displays the result on a separate page.
 - [Audio Sample Editor](https://github.com/Mike014/Audio-Sample-Editor-) Audio Sample Editor is an intuitive application designed for game developers who want to easily manipulate and enhance audio files.
 - [GPT2-Chatbot](https://github.com/Mike014/GPT2-Chatbot/tree/main) I developed a chatbot using the GPT-2 model, fine-tuned with my data for coherent responses.
 The project includes a Flask backend and a dynamic frontend with HTML, CSS, and JavaScript.
+- [Digital Audio Archive](https://github.com/Mike014/Digital-Audio-Archive) The Digital Audio Archive is a web application that allows users to upload, view, and remove audio files.
+It uses Node.js for the backend, Express for routing, Multer for file uploads, SQLite as the database, and EJS as the templating engine for rendering HTML pages.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mike014)